kubiq/ngx-virtual-select-field/packages/ngx-virtual-select-field/README.md

 ## Description

-This package replicates the Angular Material Select component with virtual scroll capabilities with help of cdk-virtual-scroll.
+This package replicates the Angular Material Select component with virtual scroll capabilities using cdk-virtual-scroll.
 It provides most major features of the original Angular Material Select component.
-The goal of this package is to provide similar api and features as the original Angular Material Select component but with virtual scroll capabilities.
-One major difference is that this package does not support option groups at the moment.
-Also, this requires own structural directive to be used for options in order to provide virtual scroll capabilities and custom template.
+The goal of this package is to provide a similar API and features as the original Angular Material Select component but with virtual scroll capabilities for handling large datasets efficiently.

 Features:

-- Virtual scroll
+- Virtual scroll for large datasets (100,000+ items)
-- Multi select
 - Single select
+- Multi select with checkboxes
+- Select all checkbox (for multi-select with filter)
 - Filterable options with search input
-- Clear buttons for filter and selection
+- Clearable selection
 - Loading spinner for async data
 - Integrates with Angular Material Form Field
+- Reactive Forms and Template-driven forms support
 - Custom trigger template
 - Custom option template
-- Keyboard navigation and shortcuts
+- Full keyboard navigation and shortcuts
+- Type-ahead search
-- Theming trough css variables
+- Theming through CSS variables

 Not Supported Features for now:

 - Animations
-- Custom Error state mather
+- Custom Error state matcher
 - Custom scroll strategy
-- Accessibility
+- Full accessibility (in progress)
 - Option groups

 [Demo](https://stackblitz.com/edit/demo-ngx-virtual-select-field)